Packing the largest trees in the tree packing conjecture: Proof of Theorem using the key lemmas

 Label the vertices of $K_n$ as $v_1,\ldots,v_n$, and use this to assign an ordering of the vertices from left to right.
 Thus, for example, given a vertex $v_i$ and a tree (or any subgraph of $K_n$) containing $v_i$, by \emph{rightward neighbours} we mean all vertices $v_j$ adjacent to $v_i$ with $j>i$.
 For each $i\in [r]$, we will use $v_i$ as the centre for the embedding of $S_i$, and we set $W=\{v_1,\ldots,v_r\}$ to be the set of these vertices.
 Let $X=\{v_{r+1},\ldots,v_n\}$ be the set of vertices not used as the centre of these stars, and, for each $i\in [r]$, let

 For each $i\in [r]$, we will embed $P_i$ into $W_i\cup X$.
 Note that, as in \eqref{eqn:WiXsketch}, we have

 giving us a version of \ref{prop:embeddingprinciple}.

 To help with certain steps in the proof (such as connecting up the ends/artificial ends described in Section~\ref{sec:sketch}), take disjoint sets $A_1,\ldots,A_r$, each of 20 vertices, in $X$.
-For each $i\in [r]$\, we will only use edges between $\{v_1,\ldots,v_r\}$ and $A_i$ when embedding $P_i$, as we might need this set $A_i$ to embed vertices of $P_i$ which need particularly many neighbours embedded in $W_i$.
+For each $i\in [r]$, the edges between $\{v_1,\ldots,v_r\}$ and $A_i$ will only be used in the embedding of $P_i$, as we might need this set $A_i$ to embed vertices of $P_i$ which need particularly many neighbours embedded in $W_i$.
 Let

 and, for convenience, assume this is the set of the $20r$ rightmost vertices of $K_n$.
 We will use $H$ and $G$ (with appropriate subscripts) to denote the graphs of the embedded edges and the remaining edges, respectively, at various points in our embedding process.